 salvation of the elect, and the fact that there are such on earth, have nothing to do with this question.
 The intention of God was that there should be a manifestation of unity on earth.
 This manifestation, this state of things, no longer exist.
 As to inward life, we are agreed: it is but one; the destiny of the church, inasmuch as it possesses that life, is to inherit glory with Christ.
 I do not make the unity of the body to consist in that, as Mr. Rochat supposes; it is the internal source of it, as the fact of being born a Vaudois is the source of the unity of the Vaudois.
-Without dwelling on this distinction, it is enough to say that the destiny of the church, in this point of view, is *one.* On the other hand, the present dispensation has a destiny here below, as the Jewish economy had one, and in the point of view of the responsibility of man, it is the purity and the faithfulness of the church, which are the basis on which this destiny rests.
-The universal church of the elect manifested on earth was to shew forth in the world the glory of Christ, by the power of the Holy Spirit, as a city situated on the top of a mountain; it was to be the salt of the earth&#8212;and all that in its unity, being composed of all those who believe.
+Without dwelling on this distinction, it is enough to say that the destiny of the church, in this point of view, is one.

+On the other hand, the present dispensation has a destiny here below, as the Jewish economy had one, and in the point of view of the responsibility of man, it is the purity and the faithfulness of the church, which are the basis on which this destiny rests.
+The universal church of the elect manifested on earth was to shew forth in the world the glory of Christ, by the power of the Holy Spirit, as a city situated on the top of a mountain; it was to be the salt of the earth -- and all that in its unity, being composed of all those who believe.
 That is what existed in the beginning.
 I do not say that, if some of its parts detach themselves from it, as a society, the church ceases to exist, as Mr. Rochat makes me to say.
-What I say is, that corrupt men, &#8220;marked out beforehand for this sentence,&#8221; have got unnoticed into the church; that the mystery of lawlessness already worked at the beginning, and that the aggregate, the body of the church on earth, is in a state of disorganisation and corruption.
+What I say is, that corrupt men, "marked out beforehand for this sentence", have got unnoticed into the church; that the mystery of lawlessness already worked at the beginning, and that the aggregate, the body of the church on earth, is in a state of disorganisation and corruption.
 I say that it has ceased to manifest on earth that unto which God had called it.
 The fault is not with God, but with man.
 No; God is not responsible for this, although by means of it His counsels be accomplished.
 If there is a fault (and fault there must be somewhere, if the good that God had done has been marred and corrupted), there is responsibility; someone is guilty.
 Is it denied that the aggregate of the church on earth is corrupted and disorganised, and that the testimony which God had established in the unity of the church of believers is marred and has failed in the world?
 If it is denied, I ask, where is that testimony?
 Why does God put an end to the dispensation, if the testimony which ought to have been rendered to His glory subsists in all its force?
 But if, in effect, corruption and disorganisation do exist in the church, if the testimony of God to the world scarcely subsists, if the name

 {252}